mslinn/quill-cache/README.md

      which contains soft values that might expire or get bumped if memory fills up.
      Mix the [SoftCacheLike](http://github.com/mslinn/cached-persistence/latest/api/#model.persistence.SoftCacheLike)
      trait into the DAO to provide this behavior.
+     DAOs that use `SoftCache` do not assume that all instances of the case class can fit into memory.
+     `SoftCache` finders query the database after every cache miss.
+     Because of this, `SoftCache` finders run more slowly than `StrongCache` finders when the cache does not contain the desired value.
      This trait is experimental, do not use in production.

 ## Consistent APIs for Cached and Uncached DAOs